 But above all, once you have your kits, make sure that they are easily accessible (like in your kitchen and under the passenger seat of your car) and that every family member knows where they can go to find it.

-3. Make an emergency preparedness kit.
-Have a plan.
-Be Informed.
+3. Make an Emergency Preparedness Kit, Have a Plan, and Be Informed.

 Beyond a first aid kit, every family should also have an emergency preparedness kit that contains water, food, flashlights, batteries, and extra cash for starters.
 (For a full list of what should be in your kit, click here).